typst/typst/tests/typ/code/import.typ

 #import *, a from "target.typ"

 ---
-// Error: 9-13 expected identifier
+// Error: 9-13 expected identifier, found named pair
 #import a: 1 from ""